Merab Dvalishvili: Professional grappling career

-In 2019, Dvalishvili finished second in the Sambo World Championships in South Korea.
-Dvalishvili competed in combat sambo at 68 kilograms and lost in the finals to Russia's Stepan Kobenov.
+In 2019, Dvalishvili won a silver medal at the World Sambo Championships in South Korea, competing in the –68 kg weight class.
+He lost in the finals to Russia's Stepan Kobenov.

 Dvalishvili fought in the main event of Fury Pro Grappling 2 on October 29, 2021, and lost a unanimous decision to Kevin Dantzler.

-Dvalishvili was booked to compete against Darren Branch in the main event of High Rollerz 23 on January 21, 2023.
-He won the match by submission, with a choke from kesa-gatame.
+Dvalishvili competed against Darren Branch in the main event of High Rollerz 23 on January 21, 2023.
+He won the match by submission, with a choke from Kesa-gatame.

+In June 2024, Dvalishvili won a gold medal competing in the –64 kg weight class at the U.S. National Combat Sambo Tournament in Denton, Texas.